TWA Flight 800 (1964): Cause

 The root cause of the accident was determined to be an inoperative number 2 engine reverse thrust system, even though cockpit instruments showed that the reverser had deployed.
 This was caused by the disconnection of a duct, resulting in a lack of pressure in the pneumatic clamshell door actuating mechanism.
 This malfunction allowed the development of considerable forward thrust by number 2 engine even though the thrust levers for all four engines were in the "reverse" position, which both increased the plane's stopping distance as well as giving it a tendency to steer to the right.

-At the time of the accident, maintenance work was being carried out on the end of runway 25 at the same time that it was being used by aircraft.
-This was judged safe as the amount of runway remaining exceeded that required by the Boeing 707 for take off, rejected take off or landing.
+The amount of available runway was judged safe as required by the Boeing 707 for take off, rejected take off or landing.
 But no allowances were made for an aircraft that was not functioning normally, as in the case of Flight 800.
-Thus a maintenance compactor was crossing the runway from the right at the moment the aircraft was attempting to halt its take off; due to the aforementioned thrust asymmetry, the aircraft was unable to avoid the compactor and the number 4 engine impacted it, tearing that engine from its wing pylon.
+Thus the thrust asymmetry resulted in aircraft unable to stop before the end of the declared runway available and avoid the compactor, resulting in the collision and subsequent fire.

 Despite the aircraft crew following proper procedures for a rejected take off (powering down engines and hydraulic systems) after the aircraft halted, fuel leaking from the wing tanks connected to the damaged pylon caught fire, likely due to exposed and sparking electrical wiring caused by the damage.
 After being informed of the fire the crew activated the engine fire-suppression systems, but this had no effect as the fuel and flames had already spread to the point that they hindered evacuation efforts.
 Eventually the fire reached the fuselage fuel tanks, which were mostly empty except for volatile fuel vapours that ignited and exploded, destroying the aircraft.

-As the NTSB did not exist at the time of this accident, records of the reasons for engine 4's apparent failure, and why engine 2's thrust reverser was disconnected, are difficult to find.
-More information can be found in a book published in 1967, called Airline Safety is a Myth.
-It was written by the captain of this aircraft, Vernon William Lowell.
-He survived the accident and went on to become a passionate advocate for improved safety in airline travel; many of his suggestions were subsequently implemented.
+Captain Vernon Lowell would go on to become a passionate advocate for improved safety in the aviation industry following this accident and in 1967 wrote a book, Airline Safety is a Myth in which he detailed the accident.
+Many of his suggestions were subsequently implemented.